Every Friday there is a Walk & Talk to a different location so please check here and listen...

 KHNS Program Guide (link)

-Lynn Canal Broadcasting Board of Directors will be meeting next on Tuesday, Dec.
-17th, 6pm in the Chilkat Center conference room.
+The Lynn Canal Broadcasting Board of Directors will be meeting next on Tuesday, April 22, 6pm in the Chilkat Center conference room.

 Lynn Canal Broadcasting extends our appreciation to the Juneau Community Foundation and the Douglas-Dornan Foundation, for their generous contribution to our archiving program.
 We are taking the old reel to reels from earlier days of KHNS and transferring to hard drive - recycling at its best.